IDMNYU/audiolab/docs/synths.md

 The **Teezer Through-Zero FM VCO** ...

+This module is a sawtooth-based VCO capable of frequency modulation (FM) extending past zero frequency into the negative-frequency regime.
+Thru-zero FM provides a much wider and richer variety of sounds than "ordinary" (positive frequency only) FM.

+The negative-frequency version of a waveform is simply a time-reversed replica of the original waveform.When a VCO is modulated through zero frequency, the waveform slows down to a stop and then speeds back up in the reverse direction.
+Here is a picture of the core sawtooth wave being modulated to negative frequencies.
+On the left side of the picture the wave is a down ramp, and on the right side it's an up ramp, with the zerofrequency point being at the broad dip.

+The Teezer's output waveforms also include triangle and sine waves, for producing sounds with fewer high harmonics, as typically used for bell sounds, train whistles, and so on.
+The unit also features a variable synchronization control that can be adjusted over a range of settings from hard sync to a fairly loose soft sync.

+The module can also serve as a highly accurate and stable "ordinary" VCO (i.e., without the deep FM), with upramp, downramp, triangle and sine output waveforms.

 <img src = "./img/sergefritz_1_2.png" width="50%" title="Teezer TZFM VCO" alt="Teezer TZFM VCO">

 1. Coarse frequency knob (sums with *2* and *11*)